foliojs/pdfkit/docs/forms.md

 Form elements must each have an _appearance_ set using the `AP` attribute of the annotation.
 If this attribute is not set, the form element's value _may_ not be visible.
-Because appearances can be complex to generate, Adobe Acrobat has an option to build these apperances from form values and Widget Annotation attributes when a PDF is first opened.
+Because appearances can be complex to generate, Adobe Acrobat has an option to build these apperances from form values and Form Annotation attributes when a PDF is first opened.
 To do this PDFKit always sets the Form dictionary's `NeedAppearances` attribute to true.
 This could mean that the PDF will be _dirty_ upon open, meaning it will need to be saved.